TACC/SyncMeTool/README.md

 Sometimes syncMe has trouble connecting to the remote server and the important output will be hidden away in an internal buffer.
-If things do not proceed as expected then you can add the "-v" option to see the internal communications:
+If things do not proceed as expected then you can add the "-D" option to see the internal communications:

-    % syncMe -v up
+    % syncMe -D up